 8. If you will be traveling within Europe, check out Ryanair and Easyjet.
 These are smaller Europe-only airlines, but you can score tickets for a little as $20 each way.
 You will sacrifice many luxuries and have luggage limits, but at those rock-bottom prices I would think you would be ok with bringing your own water or buying a new wardrobe when you get to your destination.

-9. And last, but not least, airfare auctions are becoming more popular.
-Try Skyauction.com.
-But like any other auction, make sure you price compare your tickets on other sites, just to make sure you a getting a deal.
+10. And last, but not least, airfare auctions like Skyauction.com are becoming more popular.
+But like any other auction, make sure you price compare your tickets on other sites, just to make sure are actually saving money on airfare.